guildai/_examples/tflite/README.md

     $ guild run transfer-learn train-steps=5000
     $ guild run export-and-freeze
     $ guild run tflite

+To get the full path to the generated `tflite` file, run:

     $ guild ls -o tflite -p model.tflite -f

 For help in using the `tflite` file, see *[Use the TensorFlow Lite